 This is talking mostly about dandruff caused due to a dry scalp.
-Our scalp, or skin in general, needs some essential oils for it to be nourished and healthy.
+Our scalp, or skin in general, need some essential oils for it to be nourished and healthy.
 These oils should preferably be provided in our diet, but there are oils that can be applied to help with dandruff, such as:

 - Tea tree oil – to use tea tree oil it is preferable to get shampoos with it included in it.
 To be more precise the shampoo should have 5% tea tree oil in it.
-However since this is the natural home remedies section, you can buy the tea tree oil separately and mix it in with any shampoo of your choice.
+However, since this is the natural home remedies section, you can buy the tea tree oil separately and mix it in with any shampoo of your choice.

 - Coconut oil – this oil should be directly massaged into your hair and washed after an hour of application.
 However, some don’t recommend this method when the dandruff is due to fungus based on oily skin.
-Even when using this method, it is agreed that the oil should only be applied for an hour or so and then washed out.
+Even when using this approach, it is agreed that the oil should only be applied for an hour or so and then washed out.
 Leaving it on for too long can cause the fungus based dandruff.

 - Olive oil – application method similar to coconut oil, but this oil is preferred as it does not easily lead to the fungus based dandruff.
 Also, olive oil can be left on overnight.

 - Almond oil, baby oil, lavender oil, cedarwood oil – All of these should be applied, massaged, and washed out.
-It is just a way of providing the essential oils you diet may not be providing.
+It is just a way of providing the essential oils your diet may not be providing.

 Here is a recipe for a hair mask that contains essential oils.